Bahawalpur: Demographics

 According to the 2017 Census of Pakistan, the city's population was recorded as having risen to 762,111 from 408,395 in 1998.

+Languages

+As per the 2017 Census of Pakistan, the major tongue of the city is the Saraiki language, which attained plurality with 59%.
+This is followed by the Punjabi language at 22%, however the Punjabic dialects combined make up 81% of the city.
+Urdu is spoken by 17% of the population.

 Religion

 Bahawalpur emerged as a centre of Chishti Sufism following the establishment of a khanqa by Noor Muhammad Muharvi in the mid-18th century.
 Most residents are Muslims with a small minority being Hindus and Christians.
 There are about 2000 Christian families with one church, St. Dominic's Church built in 1962 by the Government of Punjab (the Dominican Convent School for girls and St. Dominican's Middle School for Boys were also built under the same project).
-Father Zafar Iqbal was the first Parish priest of the church until his death on February 19, 2009.
+Father Zafar Iqbal was the first Parish priest of the church until his death on 19 February 2009.

 Civic administration

 Bahawalpur was announced as one of six cities in Punjab whose security would be improved by the Punjab Safe Cities Authority.
 5.6 billion Rupees were allocated for the project, for the city to be modeled along the lines of the Lahore Safe City project in which 8,000 CCTV cameras were installed throughout the city at a cost of 12 billion rupees to record and send images to the Integrated Command and Control Centres.